 Methane Gas is extracted in Lake Kivu which contains an enormous amount of methane dissolved in its deep water.
 The Lake Kivu methane gas reserves are estimated at around 55 billion cubic meters with an estimated renewal rate of about 120 million cubic meters every year.

 The resource is equally shared between the Government of Rwanda and the Democratic Republic of Congo with a power output estimated at 700 MW.

-The Government of Rwanda has prioritized the production of electricity from this unique resource in order to address the growing electrical energy deficit.
+Thus, the Government of Rwanda has prioritized the production of electricity from this unique resource to meet the growing electricity demand.

 The Regulatory Authority is mandated to regulate the Lake Kivu Gas sub-sector among other regulated sectors pursuant to the Law Nº 09/2013 of 01/03/2013 in order to: